 How To Become An Electrical Engineer Without A Degree?

-To become an Electrical Engineer in Australia, you need a bachelor’s degree.
-It is the essential educational requirement without which most employers won’t hire you for this position.
+To become an Electrical Engineer in Australia, you need a bachelor's degree.
+It is an essential educational requirement, without which most employers won't hire you for this position.

 A few firms even require a master's or doctoral degree in electrical engineering and some years of experience in this role.

-If you are interested in pursuing this profession, you must devote time and effort to meet the qualification criteria for this role.
+Suppose you are interested in pursuing this profession.
+In that case, you must devote time and effort to meet the qualification criteria for this role.

 How To Become An Electrical Engineer In Melbourne?